pigola2001/ElkProject/README.md

 print_own_proc: prints all the processors on the own track

 clean: deletes all the tracks and processors created by the user

+complete: all the above in one single file